privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 > **TS 119 612 answers "who may vouch": it lists certificate authorities and trust services.
 > TS 119 602 answers "who is vouched for": it lists the organisations themselves.**

 TS 119 612 is the veteran.
-Since 2013 every member state has published an XML list of the trust services it supervises — the CAs allowed to issue qualified certificates — stitched together by an EU-level list of lists that is bootstrapped, charmingly, through the *Official Journal of the European Union*.
+Since 2013 every member state has published an XML list of the trust services it supervises (the CAs allowed to issue qualified certificates), stitched together by an EU-level list of lists that is bootstrapped, charmingly, through the *Official Journal of the European Union*.
 It operates at the CA level: it can tell you that a certificate authority is legitimate, but it has nothing to say about the individual web shop or municipality holding one of that CA's certificates.

 TS 119 602, published in late 2025, is the missing half.
-A **List of Trusted Entities (LoTE)** names *parties*: PID providers, wallet providers, relying parties — organisations, not CAs.
+A **List of Trusted Entities (LoTE)** names *parties* rather than CAs: PID providers, wallet providers, relying parties.
 It comes in a JSON binding signed as a JWS, carries per-entry statuses and service types, has sequence numbers and expiry built in, and the European Commission already publishes several such lists on the eIDAS dashboard.
-Crucially for us, the ARF explicitly allows ecosystems that issue non-qualified attestations to operate their *own* LoTE — which is precisely the space Yivi occupies.
+Crucially for us, the ARF explicitly allows ecosystems that issue non-qualified attestations to operate their *own* LoTE, which is precisely the space Yivi occupies.

 So Yivi will publish a LoTE: a signed, regularly refreshed, machine-readable list of the parties Yivi vouches for, in the EU's own format.

 Why only TS 119 602 for now, and not 119 612?
 Because the wallet's runtime question is the party-level one.
-The CA-level question — *which roots do we trust at all* — we answer at build time, by pinning a curated set of anchors into the wallet (a set that national 119 612 lists help us curate).
+The CA-level question, *which roots do we trust at all*, we answer at build time, by pinning a curated set of anchors into the wallet (a set that national 119 612 lists help us curate).
 Consuming 119 612 at runtime would mean XML signature validation for an answer we do not need mid-session, while the 119 602 JSON binding verifies with the exact machinery the wallet already uses for credentials.
 One list format does the runtime work; the other informs what we bake in.

 ### One party administration, two lists